haomo-ai/Cam4DOcc/README.md

 ## Other Baselines

-We are gradually updating [other baselines](https://github.com/haomo-ai/Cam4DOcc/tree/main/other_baselines) in Cam4DOcc.
+We also provide the evaluation on the forecasting performance of [other baselines](https://github.com/haomo-ai/Cam4DOcc/tree/main/other_baselines) in Cam4DOcc.

 ## TODO
 The tutorial is being updated ...